Mempool.space

 nginx: configuration file /etc/nginx/nginx.conf test is successful

-To finish the Nginx setup, restart Nginx with sudo systemctl restart nginx
+To finish the Nginx setup, restart Nginx with sudo systemctl restart nginx.

 Firewall